 Jeff’s retrospection uncovered that the QAs were accustomed to testing their Apps only on a selection of devices, but carriers required more money for procurement.
 It was not long before Jeff realized that Mobile Testing was completely different compared to Desktop Testing.

 At BitWise, we understand this.
-Our Mobile App Testing approach focuses on covering following salient features:
+Our Mobile App Testing approach focuses on covering the following salient features:

 - Crowd-Sourced Testing: Accommodate the need of a wide array of devices and different carriers to cover testing the app on all the possible hardware combinations